Output Diagram Templates

 Terminal Strip and Wiring Diagram Templates

 These are AutoCAD DWG files.
 Templates of this type are used as a basis for terminal strip diagrams for terminal strips or wiring diagrams for devices.
 They typically will contain graphical elements for a border and title block.
-The title block should have formulae that map to the columns in the record for the terminal strip or wiring diagram itself.
+The title block should have formula fields that map to the columns in the record for the terminal strip or wiring diagram itself.

-In terminal strip and wiring diagrams, relational formulae on the template are resolved from the tag record of the terminal strip or device.
+In terminal strip and wiring diagrams, relational column fields on the template are resolved from the tag record of the terminal strip or device.
 As an example, if a #TAGNAME# formula were used on an attribute on a template then it would be the TAGNAME column of the appropriate terminal strip or device that will load into the attribute.
 A #D4:Title# formula would fetch the TITLE column of the terminal strip or wiring diagram record.

 Terminal strip and wiring diagram templates can be found in the <EDS>\IMP_IM\TSTemplates directory for imperial units or the <EDS>\MET_IM\TSTemplates directory for metric units.

 Multiple Components on One Diagram

 Multiple components can be linked to a single diagram.
 For example, a tabular datasheet, or three loops shown on one loop diagram.